Event-Starter-Kit/website/README.md

 For more info, take a look [here](http://www.typescriptlang.org/)

-From command line runs this command:
+To run the website as developer from command line runs this command:

+    $ gulp serve

+To create the dist folder, run:

-    $ gulp default
+    $ gulp

 If you get some errors, please open an issue [here](https://github.com/Event-Starter-Kit/website/issues).